gnsrikanth/crypto/python/simplecrypt/README.md

 __simplecrypt.py__

 A simple python script to encrypt or decrypt a file using module simplecrypt.
-This requires simplecrypt module to be installed.
-Simplecrypt can be installed with __pip install simple-crypt__
+This requires simplecrypt module to be installed, if not installed, can be installed with __pip install simple-crypt__

 Usage: